Structural Integration – Structural Functional Bodywork™ (SFB) – Reflexology – Manual Lymphatic Drainage

 - Click here to learn more about Structural Integration

-Myofascial Spotwork allows clients to benefit from the concepts of Structural Integration without committing to the 12 session protocol.
-Using the whole body connectedness through the fascia network, Myofasical Spotwork aims to bring specific areas of your body that are calling for attention by way of pain, dysfunction or discomfort back into the whole structure.
-Clients will sometimes need 1-4 sessions in order to get the change they are looking for.
-In order to address and impact the entire structure and a lifetime of habits and history, the (10-12) series of Structural Integration is recommended.
+Structural Functional Bodywork (SFB™) is an approach to balance created by Kaylee Cahoon that allows clients to benefit from some of the concepts of both Structural and Functional Integration without committing to the full 10 session Ida Rolf protocol.
+Promoting whole body connectedness through the manipulation of fascia along with gentle movements, Structural Functional Bodywork™ aims to bring specific areas of your body that are calling for attention by way of pain, dysfunction or discomfort back into the whole structure.
+The number of sessions needed varies from 1-6, depending on how quickly desired results are achieved.
+In order to address and impact the entire structure and a lifetime of habits and history, the (10) series of Structural Integration listed above is recommended.

-Structural Integration and myofascial work has been used to successfully treat a variety of musculoskeletal conditions, pain, and dysfunctions such as Plantar Fasciitis, Tendinitis, Tendinosis, Bursitis, nerve entrapment, thoracic outlet syndrome, scoliosis, TMJ pain, Fibromyalgia, general back pain, and other pain and/or dysfunction associated with the connective tissue, bad posture, and limitations to range of motion.
+Structural Integration and Structural Functional Bodywork™ has been used to successfully treat a variety of musculoskeletal conditions, pain, and dysfunctions such as Plantar Fasciitis, Tendinitis, Tendinosis, Bursitis, nerve entrapment, thoracic outlet syndrome, scoliosis, TMJ pain, Fibromyalgia, general back pain, and other pain and/or dysfunction associated with the connective tissue, bad posture, and limitations to range of motion.

-Please fill out this form to book a Myofascial Spotwork session with Kaylee Cahoon or Lloyd Robison
+Please fill out this form to book a SFB™ session

 Manual Lymphatic Drainage